Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 In the context of bioengineering, how the assumptions from part Q.1.a could lead to differences regarding how people are organized, or organize themselves.
 (4-5 sentences)

-Note: In this question, we are looking for a clear and logical argument that uses the assumptions from Q.1.a
+Note: In Q.1.b., we are looking for a clear and logical argument that uses the assumptions from Q.1.a.

 ## (Q2) Insulin and Access (30 Points)